From Solo Tool to Team Infrastructure: Scaling Gluon for Production

 Resource limits cap CPU and memory per agent: 8 CPU cores and 12 GB RAM by default (configurable per workspace).
 Prevents runaway agents from melting your infrastructure.

 The result: a security model that enterprise teams actually need.
 When your engineers are orchestrating agents instead of writing code directly, you must guarantee agents can't interfere with each other or access what they shouldn't.
-Twelve leashes, twelve sandboxes.
+Each agent gets its own sandbox.
 No exceptions.

 Agent Teams & Parallel Coordination